-If you are an English Teacher, like myself, try to go for an English run company for teaching English in Tokyo, or Japan in general, or work with a company like Shane (there are many of these companies in Japan), and then leave after the first year.
+If you are an English Teacher, like me, try to go for an English run company for teaching English in Tokyo, or Japan in general, or work with a company like Shane (there are many of these companies in Japan), and then leave after the first year.

 There are plenty of websites that have jobs listings for foreigners in Japan.
 One is tefl.com, which I mentioned earlier and is only for jobs in ESL.

 This site has jobs in many industries regardless of your level of Japanese (mine has remained at survival Japanese ever since I got to Japan), and also has information about how to get jobs in industries that are not just ESL.

-Going back to the ESL industry, if you want to experience Japan only for a short time Westgate University offer 3 month contracts starting at the begining of each academic semester.
+Going back to the ESL industry, if you want to experience Japan only for a short time Westgate University offers 3-month contracts starting at the beginning of each academic semester.

 Overall living and teaching English in Japan is great, although it is something that had an expiry date for me.
 Mainly because however much I love Japan, its a country I could never really feel at home in.